-As of the summer of 2019, some of the most interesting

-results stem from nutritional dynamics across the different populations.
+Recruitment and nutritional condition Each spring, we determine pregnancy of captured females and during autumn captures, we assess lactation of, which can provide corroborative evidence of recruitment (if a female is still lactating), or if she lost her offspring in the summer or fall (if she is no longer lactating).
+Pregnancy rates are usually high, but lamb recruitment fluctuates.
+Recruitment is quite low in the Dubois herd.
+As of the summer of 2019, some of the most interesting results stem from nutritional dynamics across the different populations.
 The Dubois herd appears to be nutritionally limited on their summer ranges, while experiencing adequate winter conditions.
 Conversely, the Jackson herd appears to have robust summer ranges, but experience poorer conditions when on winter ranges than the Dubois herd.
 Finally, the Cody winter and summer ranges appear to fall somewhere in between those in Dubois and Jackson (Figure 5).
 The Dubois herd often has the lowest nutritional condition, despite having less energetic demands associated with lactation because recruitment has been so poor.

 Nutritional condition of an animal is a product of its environment and therefore, represents the energetic gains and deficits experienced by an animal, as well as the nutritional reserves it carries into the upcoming season.
-Assessing nutritional condition of an animal is a critical step in understanding how disease, the environment, pregnancy and recruitment interact to affect bighorn sheep populations throughout the state.
+Assessing nutritional condition of an animal is a critical step in understanding how disease, the environment. pregnancy and recruitment interact to affect bighorn sheep populations throughout the state.
 Figure 5.
-Ingesta-free body fat (%±SE) of adult female bighorn sheep from March 2015 to March 2019 in the Cody, Dubois, and Jackson herds.
+Ingesta-free body fat (%±SE) of adult female bighorn sheep from March 2015 to March 2020 in the Cody, Dubois, and Jackson herds.
+Habitat Assessment We began habitat assessment of the Dubois and Jackson summer ranges in 2019.
+Our aim is to describe species abundance, species diversity, and nutritional quality (i.e. crude protein, nitrogen, and phosphorous) of sheep core home ranges.
+We also collect fecal samples for future diet and parasite load analyses and soil samples for trace mineral analyses.
+Our goal is to compare the summer ranges and sheep diets of the Jackson and Dubois herds, as the Dubois herd appears to be limited on summer range.

-Lamb survival

-In March 2019, we fit pregnant ewes with vaginal implant transmitters (VITs) in order to capture and collar their lambs.
+Lamb survival In March 2019, we fit pregnant ewes with vaginal implant transmitters (VITs) to facilitate capture and collar of lambs.
 During May - June 2019 we fit 14 lambs with GPS collars in the Dubois herd and 4 in the Jackson herd.
 When we capture a lamb, we take morphometric measurements, nasal swabs, and draw blood.
 The average weight of all lambs was 9.8 pounds.